srdc/tofhir-redcap/README.md

     </tr>
     <tr>
         <td> redcap.publishRecordsAtStartup </td>
         <td> Flag to export REDCap records and publish them to Kafka at the startup of server.
-Only records from the configured projects will be exported </td>
+Only records from the configured projects will be exported.
+Existing data in the Kafka topics will be deleted before publishing new records to avoid duplication.</td>
         <td> false </td>
      </tr>
     <tr>